mvernacc/aerospike-nozzle-design-gui/README.md

 You may save and load the inputs parameters with the "Save Design" and "Load Design" buttons.

 You may export the nozzle geometry to a list of points in a text file with the "Export Spike+Shroud Shape to CAD" button.
 The points text file can then be imported into SolidWorks CAD software.
-See [this tutorial](https://grabcad.com/questions/tutorial-how-to-import-points-to-solidworks-from-a-text-file) for details.
+In SolidWorks, use the "Insert > Curve > Curve Through XYZ Points ..." command.
+Then revolve the curve around the y axis.

 Installation